CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 - Selection of O3 for AQS Daily, when AQS Daily only supports O3_8hrmax and O3_1hrmax)
   - Pay attention to the description in paranthesis next to the Obs Network name: AQS - Daily O3 (1-hr and 8-hr max O3)
+  - In order for a plot to be generated, the observational network and the project (model output) must both contain species selected by the user for the same time range of interest.

 - Date selection is automatically set for the first project, but if you add a second project, you need to change the data range to include that second project.
   - Pay attention to the dates selected!